Above Photo: Photo by 'G'

 MM: I was working on developing a dystopian project very close to my heart, born from The Last Touch, a short movie I shot two and half years ago, that I left uncompleted for a while.
 It was an acting class project, something quickly done.
 But the feedback I received on that first version quickly put together was so encouraging, and the story itself was so inspiring for me that I started to explore the concept further.
 And last year, I teamed up with the talented screenwriter Keith Armonaitis to co-develop a pilot for it.
 We continued building together the world of the story I had imagined.
 A lot of dark things… but when the pandemic broke out… and the first time I went to Trader Joe's and saw the lines with everybody six feet apart, it looked like the dark vision that had been in my head for a couple of years already turned into reality… I couldn’t believe it.
 It perturbed me for a while and created not a writer’s block but a writer’s fear.
 I know some other writers have those phenomenons happen too, where we write a story and then the reality manifests it… It makes us wonder if this is manifestation or vision and intuition.
 After a while I finally got back into writing.
 And I finally completed the original short movie, The Last Touch, that will be released soon after the festival circuit.

-DT: Do you have some advice you would give to new people starting out in either acting or singing careers?
+you have some advice you would give to new people starting out in

+MM: We are in pretty strange times, so I’m in a position where I need advice myself.
 Every project is a new start, there isn’t a place where you settle down and can ever think I’m set up for life.
 Basically, we are in an industry where there is no safe place.
 It always feels like I’m restarting my career after every single project wraps up.
 It’s a confusing feeling, but you get used to it.
 I’m sure even for series regulars and a-list actors it might be the same at another scale, because we never know how our latest project is gonna be accepted by the audience and on the market, and even more so, you never know when next project is gonna land, and the one after etc… so my advice is to build a strong mindset to get ready for that instability.
 And create your own work to keep the ball rolling…

 Thanks Melissa!
 To connect with Melissa Mars, please use these official web portals: